kubeflow/examples/pipelines/github_action/README.md

 # Compile, deploy and run Kubeflow Pipeline using Github Actions.

 This tutorial will go through how to use [Github Actions](https://github.com/features/actions) togheter with kubeflow for MLOps.
-The goal with this set up is to improve speed for test, deployment and also improve versioning and reproducibility.
+The goal with this set up is to improve set up speed, simplify deployments, improve versioning and reproducibility.

 The tutorial will be based upon [this](https://github.com/marketplace/actions/kubeflow-compile-deploy-and-run) Github Action.

 ## Initial setup
-Before you start with this tutorial you need to have the following:
+Before starting with this tutorial the following things have to be in place:
 - A GCP account.
 - [Kubeflow set up on GKE](https://www.kubeflow.org/docs/gke/deploy/deploy-cli/) using [IAP](https://www.kubeflow.org/docs/gke/deploy/oauth-setup/).
 - A service account with access to your Kubeflow deployment, see [here](https://github.com/kubeflow/examples/blob/cookbook/cookbook/pipelines/notebooks/kfp_remote_deploy-IAP.ipynb) section "Setup and configuration" for example and needed accesses.
-- The code on GitHub
+- The source code in a GitHub repository

 ## Add secrets to Github repository

-In order to the Github action to have access to your kubeflow deployment you need to add some [secrets to github](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
+In order for the Github action to have access to the kubeflow deployment, [secrets to github has to be added](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

-You have to add the following secrets:
+The following secrets has to be added:
  - KUBEFLOW_URL - The url to your kubeflow deployment
  - ENCODED_GOOGLE_APPLICATION_CREDENTIALS - Service account with access to kubeflow and rights to deploy, see [here](http://amygdala.github.io/kubeflow/ml/2019/08/22/remote-deploy.html) for example, the credentials needs to be bas64 encode: